-Depending on whether or not the product is going over concrete or a plywood substrate will determine whether or not an underlayment is required.
-If the product is being glued directly to concrete the area needs to be swept and cleaned thoroughly, along with having and divots or imperfections in the concrete patched.
-Really rough concrete may require grinding in some cases to prevent the imperfections from telegraphing through the vinyl product.
-If the substrate is plywood then a 1/4″ plywood underlayment is installed over the top using numerous staples, and all seams between the sheets are sanded to be as flush as possible.
-Vinyl planks are laid, typically in a random staggered pattern, and glue down with a pressure sensitive adhesive.
-Sheet vinyl is loose laid and then cut to fit the area, then glued down.
-For larger areas sheet vinyl may require seaming, which is a chemical weld done between two pieces to essentially fuse them together.
+Depending on whether or not the product is going over concrete or a plywood substrate determines if an underlayment is required.
+If the product is being glued directly to concrete, the area needs to be swept and cleaned thoroughly, along with having and divots or imperfections in the concrete patched.
+Really rough concrete may require grinding to prevent the imperfections from telegraphing through the vinyl product.
+If the substrate is plywood, then a 1/4″ plywood underlayment is installed over the top using numerous staples, and all seams between the sheets are sanded to be as flush as possible.
+Vinyl planks are laid, typically in a random staggered pattern, and glued down with a pressure sensitive adhesive.
+Sheet vinyl is loosely laid and then cut to fit the area, then glued down.
+For larger areas, sheet vinyl may require seaming, which is a chemical weld done between two pieces to essentially fuse them together.

-For wall tile installation often times a mastic glue is used to adhere the tile to the wall.
-This is most frequently used for back splashes and smaller wall tiles.
-When installing floor tile on walls thinset can provide a stronger bond to support the weight of the larger tile.
+For wall tile installation, often times a mastic glue is used to adhere the tile to the wall.
+This is most frequently used for backsplashes and smaller wall tiles.
+When installing floor tile on walls, thinset can provide a stronger bond to support the weight of the larger tile.

-Prior to the wood being installed a heavy duty paper is rolled out to lay between the wood and plywood to act as an additional barrier and help absorb some of the small imperfections.
-To being the installation of a wood floor the first row is face nailed with a narrow gauge nail to the floor, and then all subsequent rows are stacked off of the first row.
+Prior to the wood being installed, a heavy duty paper is rolled out to lay between the wood and plywood to act as an additional barrier and help absorb some of the small imperfections.
+To begin the installation of a wood floor, the first row is face nailed with a narrow gauge nail to the floor, and then all subsequent rows are stacked off of the first row.
 Nearly all wood products come with a tongue and groove to help them interlock better.
 Each groove is slid into the previous tongue, and then its tongue is nailed at an angle all along the edge to secure it before another row is added on to it.
 This is done repeatedly until the entire floor is covered.
 Wood can be a fickle product in Colorado’s dry climate, so make sure you take a look at our wood floor disclosure (hyperlink) if you’re interested in this product for your home.